dspitzle/XML_Brute_Old/README.md

 ### Standalone Use
 As a convenience for those who don't have PHP servers lying around, I have packaged a version of XML Brute with [PHP Desktop](../../../../cztomczak/phpdesktop) so that it can be run as a more-or-less standalone application by anybody who downloads it to their local machine.
+[The standalone version is managed as a separate repository](../../../XML_Brute_Standalone).

 ## Setup